merks/p2repo-sbom/docs/index.md

-When an application is installed or updated by the p2 engine, a request to add, remove, or update installable units is specified, and one or more metadata repositories is made available to satisfy that request.
+When an application is installed or updated by the p2 engine, a request to add, remove, or update installable units is specified, and one or more metadata repositories are made available to satisfy that request.
 The engine builds a so-called plan using [sat4j](https://www.sat4j.org/) and then executes that plan.